Biswajit-Behera/Quantitative-Portfolio-Rebalancing-Stock-Price-Prediction/README.md

 Provides actionable insights for investors.
 ## Comprehensive Module Evaluation:
 Ensures robust performance and reliability of the system.
-Includes end-to-end testing and validation of the model.
+Ensures robust performance and reliability of the system.

 Implementation Details
 ---
 # 1. Market Prediction